How to be successful in the recruitment process for the NHS graduate management schemes

 Successful candidates are resilient, confident and calm

 Resilience is the ability to bounce back from difficulties and achieve results despite obstacles.
 You shouldn’t underestimate the pressure of working in the NHS: the work you do is highly scrutinised and makes a difference to people’s lives.
-Rob says that a lot of pressure can also come from your own desire to succeed: ‘On the scheme you’ll be working with a bunch of talented people and you will also be constantly learning and developing your skills – you might not do everything perfectly first time.
+Rob says that a lot of pressure can also come from your own desire to succeed: ‘On the scheme you’ll be working with a lot of talented people and you will also be constantly learning and developing your skills – you might not do everything perfectly first time.
 The best graduates are spurred on by this, but are also able to put things into perspective and remain calm.’

-An initial test of whether you have the confidence and resilience is your reaction to the fact that the NHS regularly receives 15,000 applications for its schemes each year.
+An initial test of whether you have the confidence and resilience is your reaction to the fact that the NHS regularly receives over 15,000 applications for its schemes each year.
 Does this intimidate you?

 But your resilience is most obviously assessed during the assessment day, which will include a variety of tasks and being given a considerable amount of data to absorb.
 It is known to be a challenging day that takes a lot of energy – and one of the hardest elements is that you will be expected to manage your own time on the day.